geopm/geopm/README.md

   offers the ability to interact with control knobs based on information from instrumented MPI applications.

-Please refer to the [ChangeLog](ChangeLog) for a more detailed history of changes in each release.
+Please refer to the [ChangeLog.md](ChangeLog.md) for a more detailed history of changes in each release.

 ## Repository Directories